risk-first/website/Boundary-Risk.md

 I find, a lot of code I write is of this nature:  trying to write the _glue code_ to join together two different _ecosystems_.

 As shown in the above diagram, mitigating [Boundary Risk](Boundary-Risk) involves taking on complexity.
-The more [Protocol Complexity](Communication-Risk#protocol-risk) there is on either side of the two ecosystems, the more [Complex](Complexity-Risk) the bridge will necessarily be.
+The more [Protocol Complexity](Communication-Risk#protocol-risk) there is on either side of the two ecosystems, the more [complex](Complexity-Risk) the bridge will necessarily be.
 The below table shows some examples of this.

 |Protocol Risk From A         |Protocol Risk From B        |Resulting Bridge Complexity  |Example                                                  |
 |-----------------------------|----------------------------|-----------------------------|---------------------------------------------------------|